kastureenayak/java-programs/README.md

 # java-programs

-# The program has developed using CODE CHEF IDE Online Editor.
+# The  java program has developed using CODE CHEF IDE Online Editor.